Knicks survive Cam Thomas’ 41-point game, finish sweep of Nets with 111-107 win

 The Knicks secured at least a top-four seed and home court advantage in the first round of the playoffs with their 49th win of the season.
 The Nets, who had won three of four games entering the night, fell to 32-49 this season.

 Thomas led all scorers with 41 points, but four of the Knicks’ starters finished in double figures, led by Brunson, who had 30 points and 11 assists.
 And this was a game Brooklyn was in perfect position to win despite being short-handed.
-They shot the ball better than the Knicks overall, they outrebounded them 45-21, and won the paint battle 52-40.
+The Nets shot the ball better than the Knicks overall, outrebounded them 45-21, and won the paint battle 52-40.

 Turnovers and fouling killed them, though.
 The Nets had 14 giveaways, which led to 14 points for the Knicks.
 And the Knicks also went 21-of-25 from the free throw line while the Nets went 14-of-19.